 Living in the Midwest, we are no strangers to cold, harsh winters, but that’s not the only drawback to winter here.
 The cold temperatures also affect your home’s foundation, and may even be compromising its structural integrity.
 Get familiar with these adverse effects that winter can bear on your home as well as some ways to prevent them from happening.

 Frost heave is a condition that causes a foundation to move upwards, leading to structural damage.
-When temperatures drop below freezing, moisture in the soil beneath a home freezes and expands.
+When temperatures drop below freezing, moisture in the soil beneath a home freezes and expand.
 This expansion causes lateral pressure to the foundation above it and causes an upheaval movement.
 This movement can cause cracks in the walls, floors, and ceilings, which can lead to further damage.

 If your home has a sump pump, the discharge line is at risk of becoming frozen during the winter.
 The sump pump pushes excess water out of the home through the discharge line.
 If this line becomes frozen, water is forced back into the home and may cause basement flooding.
 To ensure the discharge line does not freeze, make sure it’s situated at a downward angle so water is not able to collect inside.